-If the answer to this questions is "yes", your child must stay home to quarantine for at least 10 days from the last exposure to the close contact unless symptoms appear (see section above regarding symptoms in Box 1 and Box 2.
+► If the answer to this question is "yes", your child must stay home to quarantine for 10 days from the last exposure to the close contact unless symptoms appear.
+(See section above regarding symptoms.)

 Report any confirmed or suspected cases: